sagemath/trac_to_gh/Issue 9339.md

 # Issue 9339: Notebook fails to print result of last expression if there is a line break

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9339

 Original creator: nbruin